Trigger warning (eye injury, body horror, grief, strong language, dissociative behavior)

 The dark moved, and then it brought me voices from far away.
-“Nothing wrong with the data, I’ve run the calculations a thousand times.
+“Nothing wrong with the data; I’ve run the calculations a thousand times.
 Come on.
 We all checked.”
 The voices spiraled left and right.
 “Never seen anything like this.”
 Thumping and banging echoed from far away.
 It smelled coppery.
 “It’s engineered for sure.”
-A guitar sounded a block away and I was straining to listen to it through the noise of the construction site.
-“At this rate it could either repair the damage done, or take over what’s left.”
+A guitar sounded a block away and I was straining to listen to it through the construction site noise.
+“At this rate it could either repair the damage done or take over what’s left.”
 Something grabbed me by the waist and yanked me under the surface.
 I kicked the black waters, but I swam like a brick.

 “He’s not the weakest link!”
 Somebody screamed.
 I felt the poison move.
 It brushed against my cheek, my lips.
 “He never was.”
 I knew the voice from another life.
 If I went back, I would carry it with me, back to the world beyond.
 That was my responsibility.